bpmct/bookshop-monorepo/README.md

 # bookshop-monorepo

-A sample monorepo with multiple services for running a Bookshop's inventory, including:
+A sample monorepo with multiple services for running a bookshop inventory, including:
 - REST API (written in Spring)
 - Database (powered by Postgres)
 - CLI (written in Golang)